stefanbirkner/fishbowl/README.md

 has been provided to `exceptionThrownBy`.
 This exception can be checked by any assertion library.
 (The example uses JUnit's `Assert` class.)

+In case that the statement did not throw an exception, Fishbowl itself throws an `ExceptionNotThrownFailure`.
+This causes the test to fail

+    com.github.stefanbirkner.fishbowl.ExceptionNotThrownFailure: The Statement did not throw an exception.

 ### Example for Several Assertion Libraries

 The example above uses JUnit's `Assert` class.
 Below is the same test